brendankellyODG/opendatagroup.github.io/Product Manuals/Sensors/index.md

 * Has a language-agnostic descriptor
 * May output cost-related information

 Examples of potential uses for sensors include record/byte counters at the edge of an input stream, CPU utilization measurements for the main process, or a memory usage gauge for model runners.
-Some sensors are added to a FastScore microservice by default, e.g., the memory usage monitor present in Dashboard.
+Some sensors are added to a ModelOp Center microservice by default, e.g., the memory usage monitor present in Dashboard.

 ## Sensor Descriptors